 My husband is half the ideas and the photographer and the description writer.
 My kids were models, but I need to take some new pictures.
 My oldest is 8 now and she has a chart set up for her job of getting paid to stuff plushies.

-8. Do you have an interesting stories to share about your time on Etsy?
+8. Do you have an interesting story to share about your time on Etsy?

 9. When did you know your store was becoming popular?